Sep 7 | 12:00 pm to 1:00 pm

 Presented by: Maria Elena Bontempi or Roberto Golinelli (University of Bologna)

 The preliminary evidence in the literature suggests that changes in uncertainty have a role in shaping the U.S. economic cycle.
 But what is effectively measured by the different available indicators of uncertainty still remains an "uncertain" issue.
 This paper has two aims: (i) to introduce a new uncertainty indicator (GT) based on Internet searches; and (ii) to compare the main features and the macroeconomic effects of alternative measures of uncertainty, including our own.
+Results suggest that GT shocks embody timely information about people's perception of uncertainty and, in some cases, earlier than other indexes.
+Furthermore, the effect of uncertainty shocks on output is more influenced by parameter breaks due to insample events than by model specification.
+The consequence is that an all-comprehensive indicator able to weight different sources of uncertainty is preferable.

 Sep 8 | 9:30 am to 10:00 am